wofsauge/IsaacDocs/docs/Room.md

 ### Trigger·Clear () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### void TriggerClear ( boolean Silent = false ) {: .copyable aria-label='Functions' }
-Triggers all room clear effects (does not actually clear the room) Door opening sounds can be muted by setting Silent to true
+Triggers all room clear effects (does not actually clear the room).
+Door opening sounds can be muted by setting Silent to true

 ___